Easygard was updated. Refresh this page and you'll now have the latest version available offline

 An audible component required by some magics and abilities that sustains their continuing function.
 Under normal circumstances a player may voluntarily end an ability with an ongoing chant at any time.
 The audible components of a Chant must be spaced no further than five seconds apart and audible to 50’.
 Unless otherwise noted failure to Chant ends the effect.
 May be spoken while moving.
 Only one Chant can be maintained at a time.

-Some Magic and Abilities may continue to be used after their per-life or per-refresh uses are consumed.
-These Magic and Abilities are denoted with the word “Charge” and a number after them.
-In order to gain an additional per-life or per-refresh use of a Charge Magic or Ability the Charge Incantation must be repeated in full the number of times indicated by number after Charge.
-For instance an Ability labeled ‘Charge x3’ requires three full repetitions of the Charge Incantation in order to be usable
+Some abilities may have their per-life or per-refresh uses restored after they are consumed.
+These abilities are denoted with the word “Charge” and a number after them.
+In order to gain an additional per-life or per-refresh use of a Chargeable ability the Charge Incantation must be repeated in full the number of times indicated by number after Charge.
+For instance an ability labeled ‘Charge x3' requires three full repetitions of the Charge Incantation in order to regain a use.

 Unless otherwise noted: